+It is true that whoever owns the job seeker market owes a multi-billion dollar market.
+Indeed, Monster Zip recruiters know that.
+Google even started to share the job market pie in 2017.
 Companies keep spending money to find the candidates to fit the right jobs.
-As a result, there are still great potentials for us to explore the job markets.
+As a result, there is still great potential for us to explore the job markets.

 1. Scrape job listings from the career section of companies’ websites

-2. Scrape from job listing search engines, like Indeed and Monster.com
+2. Scrape from job listing search engines like Indeed and Monster.com

 Since there are 500 websites, I will take Facebook as an example in this article.
 (This is Fortune 500 list of companies’ websites, and welcome to take full advantages.)

-- Collect first layers of listing URLs to expedite the scraping process, mainly when the website includes a large volume of listings.
+- Collect the first layers of listing URLs to expedite the scraping process, mainly when the website includes a large volume of listings.